 Thailand, a beautiful multi faceted country that boasts both turquoise waters with thriving aquatic life and lush green mountains home to monkeys, temples and world heritage sites.

-This summer I took a trip around modern day Siam and filled 16 days with as much of the country, culture and cuisine as I possibly could.
+I took a trip around modern day Siam and filled 16 days with as much of the country, culture and cuisine as I possibly could.
 I fell in love with this little nook in South East Asia and wanted to journal it for myself but also for you, dear reader, to possibly help inspire you to consider Thailand for your next adventure.
 Or if you’ve already been but are considering going specifically as a backpacker, perhaps this will give you the push you need!

 Welcome to my Thailand Diaries!